Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Introduction

 The remainder of the paper is organized as follows.
 In \cref{sec2}, we describe the PN-EFT for the black hole and the static UDW probes by treating the black hole as a thermal body with the universal low-energy dissipative transport phenomenon \cite{biggs2024comparing}.
 In \cref{sec3}, we analytically derive the low-energy reduced final states of UDW probes for three setups: (I) without the black hole; (II) neglecting direct interactions between UDW probes; and (III) including all the leading-order PN interactions.
-Based on these reduced states for the three setups, we derive the corresponding entanglement harvestings in \cref{sec4}, the quantum discords in \cref{sec5}, and the non-locality bounds in \cref{sec6}.
-Finally, we summarize our results in \cref{sec7} with a short discussion.
+Based on these reduced states for the three setups, we derive the corresponding entanglement harvestings in \cref{sec4}, the quantum discords in \cref{sec5}, and the nonlocality bounds in \cref{sec6}.
+Finally, we summarize our results in \cref{sec7} and provide a brief discussion.